Stan Greatrex: Speedway career

-Greatrex was part of the England team in the 1936, 1938, and 1939 Test series against Australia and the 1937 series against an 'overseas' team.
+Greatrex was part of the England national speedway team in the 1936, 1938, and 1939 Test series against Australia and the 1937 series against an 'overseas' team.
+At retirement, he had earned five international caps for the England.

 Greatrex had a motorcycle sales business in New Cross in the late 1930s.

-During World War I he gave up his two motor cycle showrooms to join the Royal Air Force, where he was an air gunner.
+During World War II he gave up his two motor cycle showrooms to join the Royal Air Force, where he was an air gunner.
 He later joined the 287 Fighter Squadron, where he flew spitfires and then became a flight commander.

 After the war he became Managing Director at West Ham, working alongside Arthur Atkinson and worked at Morris Motors in Coventry.

 Players cigarette cards

 Greatrex is listed as number 15 of 50 in the 1930s Player's cigarette card collection.